florentroques/ai/README.md

 ## Data Science

-### Polars
+### Polars (writtent in Rust)
-The main advantage of Polars over Pandas is its speed.
+**The main advantage of Polars over Pandas is its speed.**
 If you need to do a lot of data processing on large datasets, you should definitely try Polars.
-The main advantage of Polars over Pandas is its speed.
 [source 1 | 2023-01-11](https://towardsdatascience.com/pandas-vs-polars-a-syntax-and-speed-comparison-5aa54e27497e)

 While Pandas is more syntactically appealing, Polars offers better throughput when working with larger data frames.